toogaloog/DLA_Generator/README.md

 # DLA_Generator
-This program will create and analyze DLA clusters
+This program will create and analyze DLA clusters \n
+\n

-Assumptions for this simulation:
+Assumptions for this simulation:  \n
-Particles are introduced from an infinite distance (simulatated infinity) Particles undergo random-walks as transport mechanism Particles aggregate irreversibly upon contact, contact defined by a particle occupying an adjacent site Adjacent sites are defined either by Von Neumann(DLA_Main) or Moore Neighborhoods(animation) If a particle moves past the allowable distance from the origin, it is removed and another is introduced A seed-particle is located at the origin
+Particles are introduced from an infinite distance (simulatated infinity)\n Particles undergo random-walks as transport mechanism\n Particles aggregate irreversibly upon contact, contact defined by a particle occupying an adjacent site\n Adjacent sites are defined either by Von Neumann(DLA_Main) or Moore Neighborhoods(animation) If a particle moves past the allowable distance from the origin, it is removed and another is introduced A seed-particle is located at the origin